mimuc/mememuc-template/README.md

 # MemeMuc Launcher

 This "template" is made to unify the meme generator bonus project submissions.
-When we run `npm run install all && npm start` inside the _mememuc-launcher_ folder, your submission should run without any further adaptions.
+When we run `cd mememuc-launcher && npm run installall && npm start` inside the _mememuc-launcher_ folder, your submission should run without any further adaptions.

 It contains two folder that are relevant to you: _node-backend_ and _react-frontend_.
 Your project implementation is supposed to go in these two folders.
 Currently, both folder are filled with some dummy projects.
 The other two folders, _mememuc-launcher_ and _mongoserver_ must not be changed!
 The first implements a launcher project that simplifies and unifies how to install and launch everything.
 The second constitutes a local in-memory database server.